INM-6/alpaca/doc/examples/visualize.rst

 `{'subject_name': 'monkey_L'}`.

-Additionally, for a `neo.SpikeTrain`, different annotations could be present, such as `id` for the unit identification, and `channel_id`, with the channel number from which the signal used to extract the unit was obtained.
+Additionally, for a `neo.SpikeTrain`, different annotations could be present, such as `id` for the neuron identification, and `channel_id` indicating the channel number from which the signal used to extract the neuron was obtained.
 As there are multiple spike times stored in the `neo.SpikeTrain` object, an array annotation will contain metadata referring to each individual spike.